GeoNodeUserGroup-DE/geonode-blueprint-docker/README.md

 Copy the `sample.env` to `.env` and make your changes (`.env` is not versioned).
-For a quick start taking default values you can run `docker-compose up -d --env-file=sample.env`.
+For a quick start taking default values you can run `docker compose up -d --env-file=sample.env`.

 Have a look at the [Ways to set environment variables in Compose](https://docs.docker.com/compose/environment-variables/set-environment-variables/) documentation.